oppia/oppia-web-developer-docs/Webpack.md

 This config is used while deploying oppia.
 You can also build using source maps by adding a `--source_maps` flag in the start script.
 Like `python -m scripts.start --source_maps`.

-In these config files we use the main config (`webpack.dev.config.ts` or `webpack.prod.config.ts`) and change the devtools used in them.
-For example this is how `webpack.dev.sourcemap.config.ts` looks like.
+In these config files, we use the main config (`webpack.dev.config.ts` or `webpack.prod.config.ts`) and change the devtools used in them.
+For example, this is how `webpack.dev.sourcemap.config.ts` looks like.

 ```typescript
 const { merge } = require('webpack-merge');